Skip links

 Costume designerMarie Due

-Business partnersOpera Hedeland, Concerto Copenhagen, Høje-Taastrup Børnekulturhus, Opera i Midten
+Collaboration partnersOpera Hedeland, Concerto Copenhagen, Høje-Taastrup Børnekulturhus, Opera i Midten

-Music with love, awareness and uncompromising
+Music with love, consciousness and uncompromise